Stupid Love (Lady Gaga song): Synopsis and reception

 Gaga, surrounded by her dancers, performing in pink face armor and headpiece in the music video.
-Sabrina Barr of The Independent found this look to be inspired by Power Rangers and the Alien films.
+The Independent found this look to be inspired by Power Rangers and the Alien films.

 The video debuted online and on MTV on February 28, 2020, with teasers being released one day prior.
 It opens with the text "The world rots in conflict.
 Many tribes battle for dominance.
 While the Spiritual ones pray and sleep for peace, the Kindness punks fight for Chromatica."
 The camera pans to a desert scene with crystal mountains, on the fictional planet Chromatica.
 Gaga and her squad are running to the scene of a battle.
 The singer is seen in various hot pink outfits dancing it out with groups of dance warriors.
 Once the factions begin to fight again, Gaga cannot take it anymore.
 She levitates two fighters and slams them back to the ground; with that move, the battle is won.
 Gaga leads the dance warriors into one big celebration to conclude the video.
 The faction in pink, led by Gaga, restored peace to the desert region.

-British Vogue thought Gaga looked like a "Y2K-inspired desert warrior" in the music video and called the singer's aesthetics a return to her "meat-dress-era form".
-Dave Holmes for Esquire described Gaga's dancing in the video as "back to a kind of movement that is less 'dance' and more a series of gestures.
-The classics are back: 'wrists on forehead' makes a triumphant return, as do 'hand covering eye' and 'forearms in x formation'."
-Craig Jenkins for Vulture described the video as a "purposeful visual overkill" with tight choreography and compared the video to the music video for "Genesis" by Grimes, the video game Bayonetta, and 1960s-era Star Trek.
-Brandon Wetmore for Paper magazine called the video as a Mad Max-evoking "pride parade", pairing "Bad Romance"-era choreography with Artpop-era camp, and he contrasted the vibrancy and color of the video with the muted, somber visuals from the A Star Is Born era.
-Sabrina Barr of The Independent highlighted the "outlandish" costumes of the video, saying that "the fashion in the video is as idiosyncratic and fabulous as Gaga herself" and pointed out inspirations from Power Rangers and the Alien films.
-Alexa Camp for Slant Magazine was critical of the video, calling it corny and lacking "the (comparatively) sophisticated mythology or narrative of videos like 2011's 'Born This Way'."